What are nicotine and tobacco?

 Sometimes people believe that a certain type of tobacco, such as roll-your-own cigarettes, is more natural and healthier than manufactured ‘tailor-made’ cigarettes.
 This is not true.
 Inhaling smoke is harmful no matter what type of tobacco is used.

 Smoking rates among school students have fallen greatly since the 1980s.
 According to the 2014 Australian secondary schools' survey, 1 in 19 students (5.1%) aged 12–17 reported they had smoked in the previous week.

 What are the effects?

-The fact that smoking is legal doesn’t mean that it’s safe, or that it is less harmful than illegal drugs.
+Even though smoking is legal, it doesn’t mean that it’s safe, or that it is less harmful than illegal drugs.
 In fact, smoking is responsible for more deaths than any other drug.
 Smoking is legal because it was already widely used and socially accepted before the health risks became understood.

 Effects of tobacco smoking may include:

 - Increased heart rate

 - Reduced oxygen to the brain and lungs

 - Dental problems